 Accommodation: South Point Lodge (Private beach house)

 The morning of day 6 will signal your departure from the Eyre Peninsula.
-Say goodbye to Port Lincoln as you board your private charter over to the Barossa Valley in South Australia, where you will land directly onto Hutton Vale Farm’s private airstrip.
+Say goodbye to Port Lincoln as you board your private charter over to the Barossa Valley in South Australia.
+Land in the South Australian town of Gawler, and transfer via road to the Barossa Valley.

 Visit the Hill of Grace vineyard and stand in awe of the ancient, gnarled vines.
 Soak up the history of the Henschke family and their connection to the region as you walk through parts of the original winery built in the 1860s.
 You will then settle downstairs in the family’s private cellar to enjoy a selection of Henschke icon wines, including Hill of Grace, Hill of Roses and Mount Edelstone.